 (Why we need to study children’s problem solving in arithmetic to answer the brain network questions: a. it is a fairly complex but tractable behavior; b. it provides unique developmental perspective)

-Cognitive neuroscience enters a new era, aiming to understand the information exchange and controlling process amongst decomposable regions and how the dynamic interactions within the brain networks evolve over development and learning.
-However, to answer these pivotal questions requires investigation into a domain in which the cognitive behaviors underpinned by the interactive brain networks are fairly complex but still tractable.
-Analyzing children’s arithmetic, and more specifically, children's small number addition (hereafter simply called "addition"), provides such unique opportunity.
-Unlike many domains, solving addition problems in children requires various cognitive skills (Geary et al., 1992; Siegler, 1996), but it has well-structured reasoning with formally correct answers, and the space of possible algorithms that can carry out correct and a wide range of plausible incorrect addition can be easily mapped out.
-Moreover, how children carry out addition, what mistakes they make, and how they transition from pre-addition (usually only knowing counting sequences), through adult-type "pure retrieval" addition (Ascraft, 1982; Geary et al., 2007; Groen & Parkman, 1972; Siegler & Shrager, 1984; Siegler, 1986), occurs in a relatively sustaining time-window over children’s cognitive and neurobiological development (Svenson & Sjoberg, 1983; Siegler & Shrager, 1984).
+Cognitive neuroscience is entering an era in which the aim is to understand how complex behavior arises from the dynamic information exchange and control process across the network of brain regions, and how these change with learning and development.
+Children’s arithmetic, more specifically children's small number addition (hereafter simply called "addition"), provides a unique opportunity to investigate these questions, as the phenomena in this domain are complex and foundational, yet still tractable.
+Unlike many domains, addition involves a range of cognitive (and often physical) action (Geary et al., 1992; Siegler, 1996), yet it has well-defined structur with formally correct answers, so that the space of possible correct (or plausibly incorrect) algorithms can be clearly mapped out (van Lehn's thesis).
+Moreover, how children carry out addition, what mistakes they make, and how they transition from pre-addition (usually only knowing counting sequences) through adult-type "pure retrieval" (Ascraft, 1982; Geary et al., 2007; Groen & Parkman, 1972; Siegler & Shrager, 1984; Siegler, 1986), occurs in a relatively narrow cognitive- and neuro-developmental time-window (Svenson & Sjoberg, 1983; Siegler & Shrager, 1984).

 (Why we need the novel control/connectionist framework to understand the neurocognitive networks in brain in children?
 A. solely on neuroimaging data is not informative/inadequate to tell the mechanism; B. previous modeling work generally disconnects with brain data)

-Given its great importance for children to succeed in learning math knowledge and achieving academic excellence (Geary et al., 1992; Pazza et al., 2010; Price et al., 2007), solving arithmetic problems in children has been well-studied in psychological experiments as well as in much experimental work in cognitive neuroscience and computational modeling in cognitive science.
-On the cognitive neuroscience side, several core brain regions have been delineated for contributing to math competence and processing (Ansari, 2008; Dehaene, et al., 2003; Menon, 2014), including ventral visual stream (e.g., posterior fusiform gyrus; pFG) for decoding number forms, parietal circuits (majorly around inferior parietal sulcus; IPS) for anchoring the visual numerical representations, prefrontal-parietal cortices for manipulating quantity representations in working memory, and medial temporal lobe (MTL), especially hippocampus for associative memory processing only in children (Cho et al., 2012; Qin et al., 2014; Supekar et al., 2013).
+As a result of its great educational importance (Geary et al., 1992; Pazza et al., 2010; Price et al., 2007), children's arithmetic has been well-studied via psychological experiments, cognitive neuroscience, computational modeling.
+On the cognitive neuroscience side, several core brain regions have been delineated as contributing to math competence and processing (Ansari, 2008; Dehaene, et al., 2003; Menon, 2014), including ventral visual stream (e.g., posterior fusiform gyrus; pFG) for decoding number forms, parietal circuits (majorly around inferior parietal sulcus; IPS) for anchoring the visual numerical representations, prefrontal-parietal cortices for manipulating quantity representations in working memory, and medial temporal lobe (MTL), and especially hippocampus for associative memory processing only in children (Cho et al., 2012; Qin et al., 2014; Supekar et al., 2013).
 Difficulties in math processing in some children (e.g., developmental dyscalculia; DD) are associated with abnormality, either hypo-activation in these brain regions (Ashkenazi et al., 2012) or increased functional connectivity among these regions (Rosenberg-Lee et al., 2014).
 Studies further suggest that that MTL, left prefrontal and bilateral posterior parietal cortices may relate to uses of different strategies (Cho et al., 2011), and hippocampus seems crucial for the transition from overt to more implicit strategies (Qin et al., 2014).
-However still, how the dynamics and evolvement of this widely-distributed brain network support the development of arithmetic problem solving remain unclear and non-mechanistic.
+Even given all this detailed knowledge regarding children's arithmetic, we still do not understand how the whole brain system -- the dynamic network of widely-distributed brain regions -- support the organized execution of arithmetic reasoning, nor how these systems, and especially their interactions, change through learning and development.